Thetodd7/Fitness-Tracker/README.md

 ## Collaboration

 Please feel free to collaborate with me on this project!
-Just download it and submit a well documented pull request.
+Just pull it and submit a well documented pull request.

-If you have any questions, please contact me at toddgranados@gmail.com
+If you have any questions, please contact me at toddgranados@gmail.com.